geodynamics/aspect/source/README.md

 URL File Format
 ---------------

-The function that reads in the URL data requires that the file be formatted a certain way.
-Currently the function expects a CSV file.
+The url reader requires data to be read in a certain way, but there are a few different ways of storing that data for Aspect to get.
+We used CSV files to store and read our data, but other methods, such as NetCDF, can also be used.
+The data must be formated properly so that our url reader can obtain the necesary information (column header, POINTS, data type, and data).

 The function can read any number of columns of data as well as any number of rows.
 The "# POINTS:" values are represented as attributes in the CSV file.
 The attributes can be set using a .das file of the same name as the .csv file.
-Both the .csv and the .csv.das file must be included (i.e. urlFile.csv and urlFile.csv.das).
+Both the .csv and the .csv.das file must be included (i.e. **urlFile.csv** and **urlFile.csv.das**).

 CSV files must include the column title followed by <String>, this is because Aspect takes in values from local files as strings (and url files are designed to be read in to look like local